beardedtim/bambi/README.md

 map(fn, obj) // { a: 2, b: 4, c: 6 }
 ```

-Iterators over a data structures items and applies the passed function to each
+Iterates over a data structures items and applies the passed function to each

 ### not